qexat/garnet/doc/syntax.md

 Broad syntax thoughts, yanked from parser

-Everything is an expression
+ * Everything is an expression
-Go for Lua-style preference of keywords rather than punctuation But don't go ham sacrificing familiarity for How It Should Be
+ * Go for Lua-style preference of keywords rather than punctuation
+ * But don't go ham sacrificing familiarity for How It Should Be

+So essentially Rust-like syntax, but:

-Keyword-delimited blocks instead of curly braces and/or/not keywords for logical operators instead of ||, && etc Keep | and & and ~ for binary operations
+ * Keyword-delimited blocks instead of curly braces
+ * and/or/not keywords for logical operators instead of ||, && etc
+ * Keep | and & and ~ for binary operations
-Make sure trailing commas are always allowed
+ * Make sure trailing commas are always allowed
+ * [] or maybe () instead of <> for generics
+ * {} instead of () for tuples, that should keep things unambiguous
+ * {} for structs as well, to emphasize relationship with tuples

 Deliberate choices so that we don't go ham:

  * we use C/Lua-style function application
    `foo(bar, baz)` instead of Lisp style `(foo bar baz)` or ML/Haskell style `foo bar baz`.